Skip to content

 Standardized testing

-Everest uses MAP®️ Growth™ testing in Kindergarten through 7th grade.
+Everest uses MAP®️ Growth™ testing in kindergarten through 7th grade.

 MAP Growth is a computer-based test which assesses a student’s instructional level to measure academic growth throughout the school year in reading, math, language, and science.
 The testing is unique and adapts to each child’s level of learning.
 Test results provide immediate and accurate information about classroom learning allowing teachers to plan instruction accordingly.

-Eighth grade students take the PSAT 8/9 and the High School Placement Test.
+Eighth-grade students take the PSAT 8/9 and the High School Placement Test.

 Student Life at Everest